zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Pierre begins our dialogue by asking Marie, “What h appened here?”
 Marie says, “It looks like somebody trashed your experiment.” “ To trash” (trash) means to damage or ruin or perhaps even destroy something.
 T he word “trash” as a noun means garbage or junk, but here as a verb it means to damage or physically harm something.
 It’s an informal verb used in this way.
 If a newspaper is describing a rock and roll band that damages the ho tel room where they’re staying, they might use this verb.
 “The members of the band trashed the hotel room.”
 In this case, someone trashed Pierre’s exper iment.
 An “experiment” is a scientific process used to test some hypothesis or theory.

 Pierre says about his trashed experiment, “It’s rui ned.”
-“To ruin” (ruin) means to destroy, to damage something so much that you can n o longer use it or it no longer has any value.
+“To ruin” (ruin) means to destroy, to damage something so much that you can no longer use it or it no longer has any value.
 We use this verb quite often in English both to talk about physical objects as well as chances or opportunitie s for the future.
 You could ruin something you’re cooking by putting too much salt i n it, or you could ruin your chances to get a job by going to an interview in a bikini, especially if you’re a man.
 “To ruin your chances” means that you have don e something to hurt or harm your chances – the possibility of you getting a job at that company.

 Pierre’s experiment has been “completely ruined,” h e says.
 Marie says, “Who could have done this?
 Why are you looking at me lik e that?”
 We can imagine that Pierre is looking at Marie, thinking that it was Ma rie who trashed his experiment.
 Pierre replies, “Very few people have access to thi s lab.”
 “To have access” (access) means to be able to go into a certain plac e.
 A “lab” (lab) is a “laboratory,” a place where scientists work and do their experiments.